 Factors to Consider When Calculating the Ideal Chair Height

+When you’re using an office chair instead of a floor chair or desk chair with no wheels, there are certain suggestions that you should keep in mind while performing typical office tasks such as writing or using a computer.
 At this point, you know there are two outcomes that you should look for to achieve the ideal desk chair seat height.
 Let’s focus now on how to achieve each outcome.

 Two Feet Firmly Touching the Ground